Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Derivation of the Siegmund duality relation from the Fokker-Planck equation

 \section{Derivation of the Siegmund duality relation from the Fokker-Planck equation}

 In this Appendix we show that~(\ref{identity_general}) for continuous time stochastic processes can be generalised to

-This is the continuous time equivalent of \eqref{Siegmund_precise}, which relates the cumulative distribution of the process with absorbing walls with the cumulative of its dual initialized at position $y$.
+This is the continuous time equivalent of \eqref{Siegmund_precise}, which relates the cumulative distribution of the process with absorbing walls with the cumulative of its dual {\red with hard walls} initialized at position $y$.
 It gives back \eqref{mainRelation} when taking $y=b$.
 Multiplying by $p_{eq}({\bm \theta})$ and integrating over ${\bm \theta}$ yields the symmetric identity

 The derivation is very similar to the one presented in Sec.~\ref{ContinuousProof} for the case $y=b$, but the notations are more heavy which is why we present it in the appendix.
 We consider the same process $x(t)$ as before, defined in \eqref{LangevinIntroduction} and \eqref{SDEtheta_Introduction} with the hypotheses \eqref{detailed_balance_Introduction1}-\eqref{detailed_balance_Introduction2}.
 The Fokker-Planck equation for the joint probability density $P(x,\bm{\theta},t|x_0,\bm{\theta}_0)$ reads (with the It\=o convention)